-- Health Insurance Requirement: The Individual Shared Responsibility provision of the law, or Individual Mandate, requires most people to obtain qualified health insurance or pay a penalty.
-The Employer Shared Responsibility provision of the law, or Employer Mandate, requires large employers to provide health insurance coverage that meets minimum standards to all full time employees or else incur a penalty.
+The Individual Shared Responsibility provision of the law, or Individual Mandate, requires most people to obtain qualified health insurance or pay a penalty (effective January 1, 2019 the Individual Mandate penalty has been reduced to $0).
+The Employer Shared Responsibility provision of the law, or Employer Mandate, requires large employers to provide health insurance coverage that meets minimum standards to all full time employees or incur a penalty.

-- Health Insurance Marketplace: Also known as the “Exchange,” this is a new “one-stop shop” designed to help people find and compare health insurance costs and coverage.
+Also known as the “Exchange,” this is a “one-stop shop” designed to help people find and compare health insurance costs and coverage.
 Premium subsidies in the form of a tax credit are available to qualifying individuals.

-- Health Insurance Reporting: In order for the IRS to determine whether individuals and/or employers are subject to penalties under the ACA’s individual and employer mandates, a few new tax reporting requirements have been put into place.
-Large employers, such as the UW, are required to file a new form with the IRS (called a Form 1095-C) to report information about the health coverage that was offered to their employees during the previous calendar year.
+In order for the IRS to determine whether individuals and/or employers are subject to penalties under the ACA’s individual and employer mandates, tax reporting requirements were put into place.
+Large employers, such as the Universities of Wisconsin, are required to file Form 1095-C with the IRS, and report information about the health coverage that was offered to their employees during the previous calendar year.
 Employers are also required to provide a copy of the Form 1095-C to each corresponding employee.
 If an employee participated in coverage through a fully-insured health plan, then a Form 1095-B will also need to be filed with the IRS by the insurance carrier and a copy provided to the employee.
 Finally, individuals who received coverage through the Health Insurance Marketplace will receive a Form 1095-A (a Health Insurance Marketplace statement) from the Marketplace.

-- Other provisions of the ACA: The ACA is a very complex law with many different components.
-Here are a select few of the other provisions of the ACA:
+The ACA is a complex law with many different components.
+Below are a select few of the other provisions of the ACA:

 - Elimination of pre-existing condition limitations

 - Increase in adult dependent eligibility to age 26